Wondering where to build your model railway? Loft, garage, shed or spare room? Here’s the pros and cons of each.

-Instead, we’re stuck with the usual suspects – the spare room, garage and shed – and while researching these options I found a great post by Brian Lambert covering the benefits of each type of space for your railway.
+Instead, we’re stuck with the usual suspects: the spare room, loft, garage and shed.
+While researching these options I found a great post by Brian Lambert covering the benefits of each type of space for your railway.

-A quick summary is below and you can read the full post here :
+A quick summary is below, with my thoughts included.
+You can read the full post here :

 - Advantages: Out of the way and can offer a large area to use.

 - Negatives: Temperature can be a problem as can lack of height to walk around; may be limited in the weight that can be supported.

 - My Thoughts: Can be expensive to do properly and fit out with creature comforts although lower cost conversions and windows are available with some restrictions, take a look at Instaloft for windows etc. The biggest challenge I’ve had with lofts, is lack of height in modern buildings and annoying cross beams in old properties that hinder access.

 - Advantages: Same as lofts.